Nico-Posada/The-Cyber-Cooperative-CTF-Writeups/bunker/bunker.md

 # Bunker
-This challenge was the first of the easy (100 pt) challenges in this coop.
+This challenge was the first of the easy (100 pt) challenges in the reverse category for this CTF.

 ![Image](./images/challenge.png)